Overview of Illustrator Free Transform Tool

 - Reflect: By dragging a slide handle all through the way, you can reflect an object.

 - Rotate: Move the mouse a little bit away from the corner handle (the pointer changes form into a double arrow), and then rotate the object circularly.
-You can use the shift key to rotate the object in a 45-degree angle.
-If you need to rotate an object in a 180-degree angle, just drag the handle diagonally till you want.
+You can use the shift key to rotate the object at a 45-degree angle.
+If you need to rotate an object at a 180-degree angle, just drag the handle diagonally till you want.

 - Shear: Simply drag the handle from the side and press the Ctrl key and continue the step.
 Use the shift key to constrain the movement.
 For moving from the canter, hold the Alt or Option key.